hunkeelin/controller/README.md

 ### Target = vm ###
 To remove the virtual machine from the cluster

-Markup :  fields:
+Require fields:
  - Domain: The name of the virutal machine you want to delete.

 ##CLI
 For cli please read `_test.go`